 Digital Object Identifier (DOI)

 Wu, Chen; Yang, Kechun; Liu, Qiang; Wakui, Matoko; Jin, Guo zhang; Zhen, Xuechu; and Wu, Jie, "Tetrahydroberberine Blocks Atp-Sensitive Potassium Channels In Dopamine Neurons Acutely-Dissociated From Rat Substantia Nigra Pars Compacta" (2010).
-Neurobiology.
+Translational Neuroscience.
 468.